jarmishan/NeuroEvolution/README.md

 # NeuroEvolution
-A genetic algorithm visualised through self driving cars.
+A Python application that visualises a genetic algorithm through self driving cars.